Stories About Wine.

 Opening a Bottle is a tribute to the world’s most interesting wines and the clever people who make them.
-My weekly stories go deeper than just tasting notes and suggested pairings.
+My weekly stories go beyond just tasting notes and suggested pairings.
 Through in-depth research, winemaker interviews, vivid photography and whole-bottle reviews, readers can form a deeper connection with the wines they buy.

 This site is also a tribute to breaking bread and sharing wine with other people.
 The act of “opening a bottle” is about more than just drinking.
 Bottles are meant to be shared; everyone enjoying the same thing, but experiencing it in their own way.
 To me, this lies at the core of what makes wine more compelling than any other drink out there.